nishitha09/.net/README.md

 ![image](https://user-images.githubusercontent.com/97939491/157173911-24f1ecac-ab21-4456-b973-b68b65f15f2b.png)

-C# PROGRAM TO CHECK WHETHER THE ENTERED NUMBER IS AN AMICABLE NUMBER OR NOT
+C# PROGRAM TO CHECK WHETHER THE ENTERED NUMBER IS AN AMICABLE NUMBER OR NOT:

 using System;